xuerik/budget-conscious-travelers/src/posts/2023-09-04-6-days-in-new-york-city-things-you-must-do-in-nyc.md

 If you're flying out at 9-10 PM or later, you will likely arrive in the early morning which is perfect way to start your day!
 This also assumes that you can sleep easily on planes and aren't bothered by cabin noises and crying babies.

 Invest in a good set of noise-cancelling headphones.
-I hear that the [Sony WH-1000XM5](https://amzn.to/3sDTRAz) headphones are pretty good.
+I hear the [Sony WH-1000XM5](https://amzn.to/3sDTRAz) headphones are pretty good.

 #### Rescheduling our flight to extend our trip by a day